Kerbas-ad-astra/HGR-Community-Fixes/README.md

 * Tech tree adjustments, both for stock and Community Tech Tree.
 * A texture-name-fixing patch for the Radish decoupler.
 * Thermal updates so that the capsules match stock capsules, and so that the discrete heat shield, the Radish, and the Spud match stock heat shields.
 (They also properly support the 1.0.x updates for Deadly Reentry, I think.)
-* WindowShine reflections for the solar panels (sadly, getting shiny windows requires modifications to the textures themselves, which is not happening until Orion comes back).
+* WindowShine reflections for the solar panels (getting shiny windows requires modifications to the textures themselves, which is not in my expertise).
-* A "backup" RPM config, in case people forget (or rather, so that people aren't forced to remember) to change HGR/Spaces/SoyInt/internal2_RPM**.txt** to a **.cfg** file.

 ##Dependencies